 Bills are due for payment within 14 days of delivery unless that period is extended, in writing, by a Director.
 Our bills will also, where appropriate, add a sum for VAT.
 Our VAT number is GB 309 7631 88.

 If you wish to make payment by way of bank transfer, we will provide you with our bank details with each bill or at your request.

-You may settle our bills (or put funds on account with us for fees to be incurred) by card online at https://payments.excellolaw.co.uk.
+You may settle our bills (or place funds on account with us for fees to be incurred) by card online at https://payments.excellolaw.co.uk.
 There is no charge for paying by debit or credit card.
-Card payments normally take two to five working days to be credited to our account.
-Card payments are made subject to our Refunds Policy, which can be viewed on our website at the following location www.excellolaw.co.uk/refund-policy.
+Card payments normally take2 to 5 working days to be credited to our account.
+Card payments are made subject to our Refunds Policy, which can be viewed on our website at the following location www.excellolaw.co.uk/refunds-policy/.

-We reserve the right to charge interest (both before and after judgment) on any sum which remains outstanding for more than 28 days after delivery of the bill at the rate then payable in accordance with the Late Payment of Commercial Debts (Interest) Act 1998, together with fixed sums and recovery costs as permitted by that Act, whether or not that Act would otherwise apply.
+We reserve the right to charge interest (both before and after judgment) on any sum which remains outstanding for more than 28 days after delivery of the bill at the rate then payable in accordance with the Late Payment of Commercial Debts Regulations 2013, together with fixed sums and recovery costs as permitted by the Regulations, whether or not those Regulations would otherwise apply.